srikanthashish/meditation-visuals/README.md

 bash 3x3_tiling.sh
 ```

-This will produce four (4) additional figures in the following order (examples of each can be found in the [figs/](figs) folder):
+This will produce four (4) additional files in the following order (examples of each can be found in the [figs/](figs) folder):
-1. a 3 × 3 tiling of the nine 6 fps animated visuals (in MP4 format),
+1. A 3 × 3 tiling of the nine 6 fps animated visuals (in MP4 format),
-2. a 3 × 3 tiling of the nine 6 fps animated visuals (in GIF format; refer to **Figure 2.**),
+2. A 3 × 3 tiling of the nine 6 fps animated visuals (in GIF format; refer to **Figure 2.**),
-3. a 3 × 3 tiling of the nine 1 fps animated visuals __WITHOUT__ the 5-minute-long meditation audio track (in MP4 format), and
+3. A 3 × 3 tiling of the nine 1 fps animated visuals __WITHOUT__ the 5-minute-long meditation audio track (in MP4 format), and
-4. a 3 × 3 tiling of the nine 1 fps animated visuals __WITH__ the 5-minute-long meditation audio track (in MP4 format)
+4. A 3 × 3 tiling of the nine 1 fps animated visuals __WITH__ the 5-minute-long meditation audio track (in MP4 format)

 <p align="center">
   <img src="demo_figs/med_rec_complete_animated_6_fps_DEMO.gif" alt="" width=300 height=300/>